dfrnoch/fresh/README.md

   setting it to 0 will make the client unusable.

-- `roster_width`: This specifies the width (in characters) of the panel that displays the current room's roster.
+- `roster_width`: This specifies the width (in characters) of the panel that displays the current room's users.
 As the server limits usernames to 24 characters, this setting is set to a reasonable default value.

 - `cmd_char`: This is the character used to indicate that a line of input should